SusgUY446/SusgUY446/README.md

 - 📫 How to reach me
 - Discord: SusgUY446#5977
 - YouTube: SusgUY446
-- Email: susguy446@gmail.com (its better to reach me whit discord since in dont check my mail 🥴)
+- Email: susguy446@gmail.com (its better to reach me with discord since in dont check my mail 🥴)